 “The impact on tax revenues and consumption will be reliant on various design choices such as the tax level, whether there is a reward for a continued black market, whether to tax or regulate the levels of cannabinoid, whether there are allowances for home cultivation, restriction in advertising, and the way the regulatory system is adjusted and designed” (Carroll, 2005)

-With even people from economics and agriculture joining in the bandwagon estimating the investment returns through the marketing of marijuana, it is no wonder why this should more be stopped since the purpose is self-serving and not for the benefit of the whole.
+With even people from economics and agriculture joining the bandwagon estimating the investment returns through the marketing of marijuana, it is no wonder why this should be stopped since the purpose is self-serving and not for the benefit of the whole.

-From the medical field such as the staunch supporter of marijuana legalization movement, the Medical Marijuana ProCon in 2014 cited that the plant holds promising treatment symptoms for epilepsy, cancer, multiple sclerosis, glaucoma, pain, Acute Immuno-Deficiency Syndrome (AIDS), and other health conditions.
-There are also international organizations across the world which show and give support for this stand ranging from leading government agencies, medical organizations, and peer-reviewed studies.
-These constitute the backbone of the drive towards marijuana legalization.
+From the medical field such as the staunch supporter of the marijuana legalization movement, the Medical Marijuana ProCon in 2014 cited that the plant holds promising treatment symptoms for epilepsy, cancer, multiple sclerosis, glaucoma, pain, Acute Immuno-Deficiency Syndrome (AIDS), and other health conditions.
+There are also international organizations across the world that show and give support for this stand ranging from leading government agencies, medical organizations, and peer-reviewed studies.
+These constitute the backbone of the drive toward marijuana legalization.
 And there seems to be no turning back from these groups as they are persistent to make the drug legal.

 The Anti-Marijuana Drive and Argument

 The strength of the anti-marijuana groups rests on simple reason and common sense.
 The anti-legalization drive is firm in its resolve to make sure that marijuana does not become available to the level of sin products such as cigarettes and liquor.
 The reason is based on the non-approval and non-endorsement of the Food and Drug Authority (FDA) for marijuana.
-If there is any official government organization, department, or bureau which may turn the tides of legalization, it is the FDA.
-FDA maintains that marijuana, despite its medicinal values, can be a health threat more than a cure.
-California NORML released this year findings which suggest that marijuana weakens and damages internal systems of the human body which have negative effects on women fertility and motor coordination aside from the usual potential addiction to stronger substances issue.
-This goes on to suggest that the Proposition 2015 should be abolished for the purpose of preventing the drug from harming a person or the whole society (State Medical Marijuana Laws).
+If there is any official government organization, department, or bureau which may turn the tide of legalization, it is the FDA.
+FDA maintains that marijuana, despite its medicinal value, can be a health threat more than a cure.
+California NORML released this year findings which suggest that marijuana weakens and damages internal systems of the human body which have negative effects on women's fertility and motor coordination aside from the usual potential addiction to stronger substances issue.
+This goes on to suggest that Proposition 2015 should be abolished for the purpose of preventing the drug from harming a person or the whole society (State Medical Marijuana Laws).

 Statistics have shown a slow yet steady rise in the support for the legalization of marijuana across the US.
 In 2010, 46% of the population are in favor of the legalization while a strong 50% are anti-legalization.
 There was a 2% increase from 44% in 2009 to 46% in 2010.
 However, this 2% is insignificant according to George Lynch who published a controversial article titled “Legalizing Drugs Is Not the Solution” in 1993.
-Lynch wrote that comparing these meager 2% increase to data from the Annual Crime Poll from Gallup, for every 10 people surveyed, eight did not show their support to the marijuana legalization movement in the country (110-111).
-This is also supported via another survey conducted by Mendez and Winkler in 1996 who open their article with a conclusion that “from the statistical data presented, many people still believed that the legalization of marijuana in the whole country will provide no further benefit aside from drug addiction, and that it must be rejected to prevent further damage of the society (Marihuana Tax Act of 1937, 2).
+Lynch wrote that comparing this meager 2% increase to data from the Annual Crime Poll from Gallup, for every 10 people surveyed, eight did not show their support for the marijuana legalization movement in the country (110-111).
+This is also supported by another survey conducted by Mendez and Winkler in 1996 who open their article with a conclusion that “from the statistical data presented, many people still believed that the legalization of marijuana in the whole country will provide no further benefit aside from drug addiction and that it must be rejected to prevent further damage of the society (Marihuana Tax Act of 1937, 2).

 The drive to prevent this legalization is anchored on the concerted efforts put forth by concerned US citizens and numerous organizations which objectively see marijuana for its entirety, not on its mere face or ephemeral value.
-There are many studies which prove the veracity of addiction to stronger drugs should one resort to continued marijuana use.
+There are many studies that prove the veracity of addiction to stronger drugs should one resort to continued marijuana use.
 Whether legislators or users, economists or farmers, producers or consumers; these are all insignificant according to Andrew Weil who wrote “The Natural Mind—An Investigation of Drugs and the Higher Consciousness” 1985.
 He stressed what the main concern is with the lines ‘whether the policies and percentage of people using marijuana have a casual or correlative relationship’ but the actual behavior of most Americans toward cannabis, its use, and purpose.
 (Weil, 1985).
-As the news, surveys, crime polls, and researches supply increasing number of cases involving marijuana-related cases, more and more people are pointing to the state policies which allowed the legalization of the drug.
-If this goes unchecked and unaccounted for, this vicious cycle of blame game will never cease meanwhile aggravating the situation of marijuana and stronger drug related issues.
+As the news, surveys, crime polls, and researches supply an increasing number of cases involving marijuana-related cases, more and more people are pointing to the state policies which allowed the legalization of the drug.
+If this goes unchecked and unaccounted for, this vicious cycle of blame game will never cease meanwhile aggravating the situation of marijuana and stronger drug-related issues.

 Why Should Cannabis/Marijuana be Banned?

-Second, while the legalization movement seem to focus on the medical and health benefits of the drug, it is the youth who will be most vulnerable to addiction and substance abuse.
-Considering that there is already an on-going escalation of pervasiveness among teenagers coupled with violence and delinquency reports, adding more potentially harmful item on the streets can be another problem waiting to snowball into a grand crisis.
-Note that as more and more youth can enjoy ‘medicinally accepted yet potentially harmful substance,’ last thing you know curiosity has kicked in and they are already down the drain.
+Second, while the legalization movement seems to focus on the medical and health benefits of the drug, it is the youth who will be most vulnerable to addiction and substance abuse.
+Considering that there is already an ongoing escalation of pervasiveness among teenagers coupled with violence and delinquency reports, adding a more potentially harmful item on the streets can be another problem waiting to snowball into a grand crisis.
+Note that as more and more youth can enjoy ‘medicinally accepted yet potentially harmful substance,’ the last thing you know curiosity has kicked in and they are already down the drain.
 Allowing such to happen is merely creating a ticking time bomb; it will catastrophically explode soon.

 Third, if the odds of the substance having more advantages than drawbacks, why has it not already been legal in the first place since it has long been used by many people both modern and anciently?
 The point of all this is that it is illegal for a reason.
-Same with poppy herb which was once used in ancient China for noodles, it was outlawed thanks to modern science and medicine.
+Same with the poppy herb which was once used in ancient China for noodles, it was outlawed thanks to modern science and medicine.
 What many are trying to do is the exact opposite!
 Modern science has proven that it may hold healing properties, yet the negatives outweigh the plus factor; people still insist on legalizing it.
 What a waste of precious time, energy, resources, and brain power to even just consider its legalization.

-There is grand reason why things are branded ‘illegal.’
+There is a grand reason why things are branded ‘illegal.’
 There are only two ways to check if one principle, theory, or idea is true or not: immersion.
 Yet a smart individual knows that he must not go to an erupting volcano to measure its heat or even test the temperature.
 A thinking individual uses his senses to know things of their value; a smart person may use only one or two of his senses in order to understand something in its entirety.
-Suffice to say, smart people know that there is a higher reason why some things are forbidden, and some are not.
+Suffice it to say, smart people know that there is a higher reason why some things are forbidden, and some are not.
 For this purpose, this paper affirms that marijuana is bad and that the negative consequences of using it outweigh the medicinal values thus it is ‘illegal.’
 With all the senses of a single individual, it is quite alarming that some fail to use their most basic yet simplest sense ----- common sense!

 Carroll, J. (2005).
 “Who Supports Marijuana Legalization?
 Support rising; varies most by age and gender.”
 GALLUP.
 April 16, 2019.
 N.p. < http://www.gallup.com/poll/19561/who-supports-marijuana-legalization.aspx>